 I absolutely love what I do!
-Not only do I get to spend time with my two toddlers working from my in-home shop, I also get to createmeaningful products with my own two hands.
+Not only do I get to spend time with my two toddlers working from my in-home shop, I also get to create meaningful products with my own two hands.
 I am so humbled to be crafting the notebooks where you jot down your memories, inspirations, thoughts, fears, and joys.

 Just like a delicious recipe all starts with the right ingredients, I believe a superior product requires excellent materials.

-The leather I use is:
+The leather we use is:

-I start out cutting the journal shapes and several long straps for tying the journal in place.
+We start out cutting the journal shapes and several long straps for tying the journal in place.
 This makes a pretty huge mess, as I'm sure you can imagine!

-Next, I carefully count and fold the pages by hand.
+Next, we carefully count and fold the pages by hand.
 It may surprise you, but paper actually has a grain to it.
 Folding against the grain leaves the fold weak and prone to tearing.
 That's why if you fold heavy card stock or construction paper against the grain it's generally a weak fold.

-That's the second essential ingredient in my journals: high quality paper.
+That's the second essential ingredient in our journals: high quality paper.
 The paper is much heavier than typical copy paper and is designed for a variety of mediums, from ink, to graphite, to even mild water.
 The paper is acid-free, preventing it from aging more quickly and turning brittle like acidic papers do.
 The paper usually comes blank, but you can customize your journal with lined pages if that's what you're looking for.